w3c/resource-timing/Explainers/Content_Encoding.md

 ## Open Design Issues

 - For `resourceTiming`, Should we expose the `content-encoding` value exactly the same as the value from `fetch`?
+I.e, it's in the scope of `fetch` api to determine
+`content-encoding` value, which is one of the `fetch` response headers.

-- [At `fetch` stage] Should we keep the value exactly the same as the one from server? i.e., we do not filter the values according to [this list](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding)?
+- [At `fetch` stage] Should we filter the values according to [this list](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding)?
-Neither do we check if the value from server is erroneous, i.e., being inconsistent with the response body, or when the reponse body is empty?
-(Chromium doesn't currently and I think that's a reasonable choice.)
+Or should we do something different to an unrecognized `content-encoding` value?
+Currently Chromium checks the response body for known `content-encoding` values, but unrecognized values pass through.

 ## Considered alternatives
 None.